 Discover the books of Melissa Pouliot

 Having been a writer her whole life through a media career, Melissa Pouliot always wanted to write books.
-In 2013, after the National Missing Persons Coordination Centre and NSW Police made a highly public appeal for information about her missing cousin Ursula Barwick, Melissa started her first crime fiction novel.
+In 2010, after the National Missing Persons Coordination Centre and NSW Police made a highly public appeal for information about her missing cousin Ursula Barwick, Melissa started writing her first crime fiction novel.

-She set Write About Me in the eighties in Kings Cross, Sydney – the time and place of the last known sighting of Ursula.
-Write About Me reached number one status on Amazon bestseller lists within months of its release.
+She set Write About Me in the nineteen-eighties in Kings Cross, Sydney – the time and place of the last known sighting of Ursula.
+Write About Me reached number one on Amazon bestseller lists within months of its release.
 It also prompted people to come forward with new information about Ursula, including letters to a school friend that proved police had several facts wrong including the date she went missing.

-In 2014 Kings Cross Detectives started a new investigation into Ursula’s mysterious cold case.
+After intense lobbying by Melissa and more new information, in 2014 Kings Cross Detectives started a new investigation into Ursula’s mysterious cold case.

 Five frantic years after her first public conversation about Ursula, Melissa published FOUND.
 It’s release coincided with the real-life drama that unfolded when detectives discovered Ursula died only weeks after her disappearance.